ratwolfzero/hopalong_python/README.md

 ## Have fun

-## Notes
+## Notes regarding basic and advanced version

 If you select a very high value for 'num' ,the number of iterations, then the performance might decrease additionally due to memory swap use (RAM>>SSD).
 To compensate this float32 was selected as data type for the points-array.
 However, this is depending on your available System and RAM.

 Anyway 200_000_000 iterations is still easy...
+On the other hand the "chunked version" is suitable for any number of iterations, so better use "hopalong_chunk-py"

-I had problems with MacOs 14.x and Python 3.12.x.
-The plot window and Python crashed while interacting with the plot window.
-Using the specific backend TkAgg works perfectly for me.
+On my system with MacOs 14.x and Python 3.12.x the plot window and Python crashed while interacting with the plot window.
+Using the specific backend TkAgg  (or Qt5Agg) solved this issue.
 Shouldn't be necessary for other operating systems.

 "# import matplotlib"
 "# matplotlib.use('TkAgg')"